skx/foth/README.md

 ## Installation

-You can easily install the final binary like so:
+You can find binary releases of the final-version upon the [project release page](), but if you prefer you can install from source easily.

+Either run this to get the installation:

 ```
 $ go get github.com/skx/foth/foth@v0.3.0

 ```

-Failing that clone this repository, and build the final revision like so:
+Or clone this repository, and build the executable like so:

 ```
 cd foth